theodoregold/cyk-check/README.md

 ### What is this?
 Small Python script for checking if a word is part of [CFG (Context-free Grammar)](http://en.wikipedia.org/wiki/Context-free_grammar) or not.
 This script is implementing [CYK (Cocke–Younger–Kasami) algorithm](http://en.wikipedia.org/wiki/CYK_algorithm).

 At the time, I couldn't find any simple/understandable implementation of CYK algorithm that I liked.
-If you have any questions feel free to contact me@teodors.lv.
+If you have any questions feel free to create an issue.

 Note: Your language must be in [Chomsky form](http://en.wikipedia.org/wiki/Chomsky_normal_form).